-EXCEPTION: During a sick LWOP or a maternity leave, for the first four (4) months of the leave, the costsharing continues.
+During a sick LWOP, for the first four (4) months of the leave, the cost-sharing continues.
 On the 5th month, the judge will be responsible for the entirety (100%) of all premium payments for the coverage they chose to continue.
+If the judge uses paid sick leave, this time will be counted in the "first four (4) months of the leave".

-Please note: If a judge uses paid sick leave, this time will be included in the four (4) months.
-For example, a judge has 2 months of paid sick leave and starts their LWOP on the 3rd month, the maintenance of the cost sharing would only apply for the 3rd and 4th month as the first and second month, were cost shared through payroll deductions.
+For example, a judge has two (2) months of paid sick leave and starts their LWOP on the 3rd month, the continuation of the cost sharing would only apply for the 3rd and 4th month as the first and second month, were cost shared through payroll deductions.
 On the 5th month, the judge would start paying 100% of the premiums of the benefits they chose to continue.